 Take the Tri Rail heading South to the Metrorail Transfer Station.
 From there you hop on the Southbound Train and take it to Government Center.
 From Government Center take the Omni Loop to Miami Dade Wolfson Campus where you will find a stop for the Art Basel Miami Week Trolley.

 Brightline is another option for traveling from Broward and Palm Beach.
 They offer both one-way and round-trip options in a comfortable, luxurious fast train.
 Train times vary by weekend and weekday.
 Maximum time of one-way trip from Palm Beach to Miami is 41 minutes.
-View schedules, prices and special offers hhttps://gobrightline.comere.
+Special during Art Basel: Save big by booking PREMIUM with complimentary Uber to the Miami Beach Convention Center (or a 5 mile radius to and from the Brightline stations in South Florida).
+Groups of 4+ ticket prices for SMART begin at $39 per way. https://gobrightline.com

 Miami-Dade Transit Fares